Next Ride Sunday 9 September 2018

 Ray Woolf MNZM

 Ray Woolf is one of New Zealand’s most well-known entertainers.
-Ray Woolf was diagnosed with prostate cancer several years ago during routine blood tests, while managing Type 1 diabetes.
-He had surgery in 2012, is now prostate cancer-free and encourages other men to be proactive and have regular checks.
+He was diagnosed with prostate cancer several years ago during routine blood tests, while managing Type 1 diabetes.
+Ray had surgery in 2012, is now prostate cancer-free and encourages other men to be proactive and have regular checks.

 Auckland – Morgan Sobanja (Road Rats)

 After losing a couple of friends to cancer, Morgan decided six years ago that he wanted to do something to help raise awareness and funds for prostate cancer.
-After a few years of being involved in the ride the opportunity presented itself for Morgan to take over as the Ride Leader in Auckland.
-This year marks his 5th year organising this event with the Prostate Cancer Foundation of New Zealand.
+After a few years of being involved in the ride the opportunity presented itself for Morgan to take over as Ride Leader in Auckland, this year marks his 6th year organising this event.

 Wellington – Neil Brocklehurst (Real Aotearoa)